anataliocs/nestjs-typeorm-full-example/README.md

 Example of a NestJS application with PostgreSQL and Axios integrating into multiple Web3 SDKs.

-This project modularizes popular Web3 SDKs, handles the lifecycle management, abstracts away complexity, adds configuration mgmt and exposes simplified interfaces in common REST API, GraphQL, Websocket and SSE endpoints.
+This project modularizes popular Web3 SDKs, handles the lifecycle management, abstracts away complexity, adds configuration mgmt and exposes simplified interfaces in REST API, GraphQL, Websocket and SSE endpoint formats.

 The resulting NestJS app will be a Dockerized, stateless, production-ready, cloud-native, horizontal-scalable, microservice-oriented backend for a decentralized application.